a-ast/symfony-trends/README.md

 Charts

+- People to contributed monthly (most likele showing new contributors)
 - Contributors location (by SLI or by GitHub data)
 - Forks by version
 - Symfony bundle usage in github